MMK21Hub/C/README.md

 When a C program is executed, all squares start as empty.
 This state is not truly a data type, but rather the lack of any data.
 It's different to a value of zero.
 You can think of it as `None` in Python, or perhaps `undefined` in JavaScript.

+Once a square has had a piece placed on it, it can't become empty again (unless the piece is thrown off due to an exception being thrown).

 Most operations will fail with a `NullPointerException` if you attempt to perform it on an empty square.

 ##### Booleans